Insect morphology: Antennae

 Antennae, sometimes called "feelers", are flexible appendages located on the insect's head which are used for sensing the environment.
-Insects are able to feel with their antennae because of the fine hairs (setae) that cover them.
+Insects can feel with their antennae because of the fine hairs (setae) that cover them.
 However, touch is not the only thing that antennae can detect; numerous tiny sensory structures on the antennae allow insects to sense smells, temperature, humidity, pressure, and even potentially sense themselves in space.
-Some insects, including bees and some groups of flies can also detect sound with their antennae.
+Some insects, including bees and some groups of flies, can also detect sound with their antennae.